Top menu

 Radioactive waste and spent fuel management

-At both current nuclear power plant sites, Olkiluoto and Loviisa there is an operating disposal facility for low and intermediate level waste from the operation pf the reactors.
+At both current nuclear power plant sites, Olkiluoto and Loviisa there is an operating disposal facility for low and intermediate level waste from the operation of the reactors.

-A joint waste management company, Posiva Oy, was established by Fortum Power and Heat Oy and Teollisuuden Voima Oy to take care of the disposal of spent fuel from the nuclear power plants they operate.
-Posiva Oy is constructing an underground research facility (Onkalo) in Olkiluoto.
-Posiva has designed Onkalo to function as one of the entrance routes to the planned final disposal facility, so STUK is applying the same regulatory procedures to the construction of Onkalo as those of a nuclear facility.
+A joint waste management company, Posiva Oy, was established by Fortum Power and Heat Oy and Teollisuuden Voima Oyj to take care of the disposal of spent fuel from the nuclear power plants they operate.
+Posiva got a construction license for encapsulation plant and disposal facility from the Finnish government in November 2015 and started the construction works to expand the existing underground research facility into a disposal facility in December 2016

 Main legal instruments